Fact Sheet G3

 When there are only two candidates, the candidate with the greatest number of first preference votes wins.

-When there are more than two candidates, if one receives more than half of the first preference votes, then he or she is elected.
+When there are more than two candidates, if one receives more than half of the first preference votes, then they are elected.
 If no one receives this amount, the candidate with the fewest first preferences is eliminated.
-His or her votes are distributed to the remaining candidates, according to the preferences on the ballot papers.
+Their votes are distributed to the remaining candidates, according to the preferences on the ballot papers.
 This process continues until one candidate has more than 50 per cent of the votes.

-The VEC advertises the result of the election and adds the successful candidate’s details to the writ.
+The VEC announces the result of the election and adds the successful candidate’s details to the writ.